yanaviweber/TableView_and_CollectionView_Apps-Course/Readme.md

 Stages of installing and displaying the mobile application here:

-1. `Upload and install Xcode in the official Apple website https://apps.apple.com/us/app/xcode/id497799835?mt=12`
+1. Upload and install Xcode in the official Apple [Xcode link](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
-2. `Open the folder of the application and double click of the file with extension .xcodeproj`
+2. Open the folder of the application and double click of the file with extension .xcodeproj
-3. `Inside Xcode you have to run the simulator in the top panel (select device and click to "Run")`
+3. Inside Xcode you have to run the simulator in the top panel (select device and click to "Run")